Erythema nodosum causes tender, red-purple nodules primarily on the front of shins

 Erythema nodosum follows a predictable inflammatory process that unfolds over several weeks.
 Your immune system initiates an inflammatory reaction in the subcutaneous fat tissue, recruiting white blood cells and inflammatory mediators to the affected areas.
 This immune response creates the characteristic nodules and associated pain you experience.

-The initial phase involves sudden onset of painful nodules developing over 1-2 weeks.
+The initial phase involves the onset of painful nodules developing over 1-2 weeks.
 You might notice the first bumps appearing on one shin, with additional nodules developing on both legs as the condition progresses.
 During this early stage, the nodules are most tender and can make walking or even wearing tight clothing uncomfortable.

 Active inflammation peaks at 2-3 weeks, when pain and swelling reach their maximum intensity.
 Many patients report that this phase feels similar to having deep bruises on their shins, though the pain tends to be more severe than typical bruising.
 The nodules may feel warm to the touch and appear bright red or purple during this peak inflammatory period.

 Resolution begins around week 3-4, as your immune system begins calming the inflammatory response.
-The nodules gradually flatten and change color, progressing through the characteristic yellow-green phase before completely disappearing.
+The nodules gradually flatten and change color, progressing through the characteristic yellow-green phase of bruises resolving before completely disappearing.
 Most cases resolve completely within 6-8 weeks without leaving permanent scars or requiring intensive treatment.
 Some patients benefit from physical therapy during recovery to restore normal mobility and reduce lingering discomfort.

 Symptoms and Associated Complications